 6 – Effective Communication

-Few skills are more important than communication, and a leader’s particular style of communicating can determine the success—or failure—of the business.
-A book about finding and adopting the most effective communications style may just be the most important book most leaders will ever read.
+Yet, few skills are more important than communication, and a leader’s particular style of communicating can determine the success—or failure—of the business.
+A book about finding and adopting the most effective communication style may just be the most important book most leaders will ever read.
 The “effective communication” book could include a look at various communication styles and which are appropriate for which situation(s)—such as the difference between aggressive and assertive communication, how to ask questions that produce results, how to manage difficult conversations with employees, how to be an effective group member, and so forth.

 7 – Business Improvement